mikiz1738/CMPM-121-Team-15-Group-Project-/README.md

 Overall,by using TypeScript, the internal DSL benefits from type definitions, methods, and runtime logic, which would be challenging to implement in a pure external DSL.
 Thus, TypeScript allows for sophisticated data manipulation, ensuring the game logic stays robust and maintainable while enabling advanced features like debugging and intellisense in modern IDEs.

+[F2.d] Due to time constraints and the complexity of our project, we were unfortunately not able to switch to an alternate platform, as it would require us to rework significant portions of our code.

+[F3.a] To change languages, the player is able to load a list of translated messages for the instructions, located in our Internationalization.ts file.

+[F3.b] Our game also supports two other languages besides english, one utilizing a logographic script, Arabic, and the other using a right to left script, Chinese within the instructions tab of our game.
+In order to translate the English text to the other two languages, we utilized ChatGPT to assist us.

+[F3.c] As our project was growing larger in scope, it made it difficult for us to experiment with making the game installable on a smartphone-class mobile device, so we were unfortunatley not able to reach this step in our development.

+[F3.d] Similarly to F3.d, since we were not able to meet the pace of our scope given the time constraints that we had, were not able to make a mobile installation that could be played even when the device is not connected to the internet.

 Reflection (F0):
 Looking back on how we achieved the F0 requirements, our initial plan has evolved somewhat in response to challenges and new insights during development.
 At the start, we focused heavily on implementing basic movement and plant interactions, but we quickly realized that the requirements called for more complex systems like balancing the growth mechanics with sun and water resources.